OSGeo/OSGeoLive-doc/en/quickstart/internationalisation_quickstart.rst

 Many common languages are included on OSGeo-Live.
 To switch languages:

    #.
 Log out
    #.
+Select user="user", password="user"
+   #.
 Select another language from the top panel menu.
    #.
-Select user="user", password="user"
+Press the :guilabel:`Log in` button.
    #.
-Repeat the process if wish to change languages again.
+Repeat the process if needed or if you wish to change languages again.

    .. image:: ../../images/screenshots/800x600/osgeolive_login.png
      :scale: 70 %
      :alt: login screen

 The system menus and many of the applications will now appear in the language chosen.
 If a specific program continues to display in English, then the program doesn't have a translation available - please consider volunteering to write a translation.
 Contact the program of interest directly for more information.

 For additional languages see :menuselection:`Preferences --> Language Support` from the main menu.
 (Requires an internet connection).